Ashutosh46/Project.github.io/README.md

 - Usage
 - Credits

-Aim- The main aim of the project is to predict customer lifetime value using various features.
+Aim - The main aim of the project is to predict customer lifetime value using various features.

 Project Desciption-
 1. Finding missing Values